gth/ha_to_pi_via_mqtt/README.md

 ## Listening in a loop

 Assuming you've already got a series of commands that "do something", let's get down to the useful part.
-We're going to need a "subscribe" script that can 'read' the incoming payload and, then decide what to do.
+We're going to need a "subscribe" script that can 'read' the incoming payload and decide what to do.
-After processing a payload message, the script returns to the listening state.
+After processing a payload message, the script needs to return to the listening state, awaiting the next message.

 Create a new script `nano mqtt_receiver.sh` and paste the code below: